rb16b/Accelerate-Dev/README.md

 $ oc delete networkpolicy block-ingress

- you can try open app url form openshift console and ingress trafic should access the rest-fights app
+ You can try opening the app URL from OpenShift console, and the ingress traffic should access the rest-fights app